The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Introduction

 \section{Introduction}

-The significant advancements in our observational capabilities during the past decade revealed a large variety of features such as spirals, shadows, gaps, and other non-axisymmetric over-densities gaps in discs surrounding forming stars (e.g., \citealp{long2018,andrews2018,cieza2021}, \citealp{bae2023} for a review).
-Among them, roughly 10\% of the protoplanetary discs observed ($\sim 30\%$ of the brightest systems) present large ~10 –100 au dust and gas-depleted cavities surrounding their forming stars (see \citealp{vandermarel2023} for a review).
+The significant advancements in our observational capabilities during the past decade revealed a large variety of features such as spirals, shadows, gaps, and other non-axisymmetric features in discs that surround forming stars (e.g. \citealp{long2018,andrews2018,cieza2021}, \citealp{bae2023} for a review).
+Among them, roughly 10\% of the observed protoplanetary discs ($\sim 30\%$ of the brightest systems) present large ~10 –100 au dust and gas-depleted cavities that surround their forming stars (see \citealp{vandermarel2023} for a review).

-Discs with cavities, often referred to as ``transition discs'', are among the brightest\footnote{Even though they appear to be frequent also around less luminous, low-mass M-type stars \citep{shi2024}.} and most studied sources in close star-forming regions \citep{pinilla2018,vandermarel2018,francis2020}.
-Their formation has been associated with the presence of stellar (e.g., \citealp{artymowicz1996,ragusa2017,price2018a}) or planetary (e.g., \citealp{ataiee2013,ovelar2013,regaly2017}) companions interacting with the disc, a well-known mechanism for depleting the material in the companion co-orbital region.
-Other processes, such as grain growth, deadzones, and photoevaporation, have also been proposed for their formation \citep[e.g.,][]{dullemond2001,alexander2006,regaly2012,pinilla2016,ercolano2017,vandermarel2023,huang2024}.
+Discs with cavities, often referred to as transition discs, belong to the brightest\footnote{Even though they also appear to be frequent around less luminous low-mass M-type stars \citep{shi2024}.} and most frequently studied sources in close star-forming regions \citep{pinilla2018,vandermarel2018,francis2020}.
+Their formation has been associated with stellar (e.g. \citealp{artymowicz1996,ragusa2017,price2018a}) or planetary (e.g. \citealp{ataiee2013,ovelar2013,regaly2017}) companions that interact with the disc.
+This interaction is a well-known mechanism for depleting the material in the co-orbital region of the companion.
+Other processes, such as grain growth, dead zones, and photoevaporation, have also been proposed for the formation of these cavities \citep[e.g.][]{dullemond2001,alexander2006,regaly2012,pinilla2016,ercolano2017,vandermarel2023,huang2024}.

-Although the scenario involving companions appears to be widely invoked in this context, almost no confirmed detections are available in transition disc cavities -- except PDS~70 \citep{keppler2018,muller2018} and HD142527, whose binary cannot carve the observed cavity \citep{nowak2024} -- putting the companion scenario into question.
-Recently, \citet{vandermarel2021} placed observational upper limits on companion masses in the cavities of several transition discs, concluding that companions with mass ratios $q\gtrsim 0.05$ can be excluded in most systems at the location of the gas density minimum, leaving open the possibility that companions are hosted at smaller radii.
+Although the scenario involving companions appears to be widely invoked in this context, almost no confirmed detections are available in transition disc cavities, with the exception of PDS~70 \citep{keppler2018,muller2018} and HD142527, whose binary companion cannot have carved the observed cavity \citep{nowak2024}.
+This raises doubts about the companion scenario.
+Recently, \citet{vandermarel2021} placed observational upper limits on the companion masses in the cavities of several transition discs.
+The authors concluded that companions with mass ratios $q\gtrsim 0.05$ can be excluded in most systems at the location of the gas density minimum.
+However, it remains possible that companions might be hosted at smaller radii.